01Yan/hyyan.github.io/_pages/about.md

   - /about.html
 ---

 I recently graduated with dual Bachelor's degree from Xidian University and Heriot-Watt University and am currently on a gap year.
-My research interests lie at the intersection of AI and scientific applications, focusing on Graph Neural Networks, algorithmic optimization.
+My research interests lie at the intersection of AI and scientific applications, focusing on Graph Neural Networks, algorithmic optimization, force fields, and network optimization.
 I am now exploring new research directions, potentially within AI or related fields, before pursuing graduate studies.
 Feel free to reach out to me for collaboration or discussion.

-A data-driven personal website
+Education and Research Experience
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+- **Seq 2020 - Jun 2024** Received my B.Eng. degree from Xidian University and Heriot-Watt University, adivised by Marta Vallejo.
+- **Jan 2022 - Mar 2023** Research intern at Advanced Network Technology Laboratory, Xidian University, adivised by Wenting Wei.
+- **Jul 2023 - Oct 2024** Research intern in a colloborative project, involving Wake Forest University, University of Texas at Austin, and University of North Georgia, adivised by Minghan Chen, Yong Wei, and Hanning Chen

 Getting started
 ======